asieducodes/edusphere-knust/README.md

 Scan the QR code with the **Expo Go** app on your phone, or press `i` / `a` for a simulator.

+> [!WARNING]
-> **Device networking note:** if you're running the backend on your laptop and testing on a physical phone, `localhost` in `.env` won't reach your laptop from the phone.
+> **Device networking:** if you're running the backend on your laptop and testing on a physical phone, `localhost` in `.env` won't reach your laptop from the phone.
 Use your laptop's LAN IP instead (e.g. `http://192.168.1.42:8000/api`), and make sure both devices are on the same network.

 ---